lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example5/README.md

-# Example 5: Multiple YAML inventories with role based groups using INI specified groups
+# Example 4: Multiple YAML inventories with role based groups

-In the prior [Example 4](../example4/README.md), we found the method to merge multiple YAML inventories with the merged results observing intended or expected behavior.
+In the prior [Example 3](../example3/README.md), we found the method to merge multiple YAML inventories with the merged results observing intended or expected behavior.

 Now we will look to apply plays that can target machines in the merged inventory with role-based groups.